-The importance of protecting peatland and its restoration contribution to climate change mitigation is internationally recognised.
-Within the National Park, there is a target of restoration of 2,000 ha by 2023.
+The importance of protecting and restoring peatland as a means to reduce the impacts of climate change is internationally recognised.
+Within the National Park, there is a target to restore 2,000 ha by 2023.
 There is a presumption against tree planting on deep peat (more than 50 cm) and on sites that would compromise the hydrology of adjacent bog habitats.
 Woodland creation sites must be designed so there would be no impact on the habitats on deep peat or adjacent bog habitats.
-Where productive conifer on deep peat is being restructured, consideration of peatland restoration or creation of bog woodland would be encouraged in line with current guidance.
+Where productive conifer on deep peat is being restructured, consideration of peatland restoration, creation of bog or wet birch woodland would be encouraged in line with current Scottish Forestry guidance.